noah1818/Bus_Route_Optimization/README.md

 2. **Manhattan Distance** – captures differences suited to grid-like networks.
 3. **RBF Kernel Method** – identifies nonlinear relationships in historical route data.

-These metrics determine which \( k \) scenarios from historical data are included in the optimization.
+These metrics determine which $k$ scenarios from historical data are included in the optimization.

 ---